dariosky/udacity-sdc-p3/README.md

 I used a combination of center lane driving, recovering from the left and right sides of the road from the Udacity Samples (when using the stable simulator version).

-I then started using the beta version (Feb2017) it record only the center camera (the left/right camera are cleaned when imported in the image.py line 67-107).
+I then started using the beta version (Feb2017) it record only the center camera (the left/right camera are cleaned when imported in the image.py:67-107).

 To smooth the steering records (my records came from keyboard usage), I processed the training data with a rolling average.
 For details about how I created the training data, see the next section.